maxdiluca/virtualrealitylab/content/event/_index.md

 ---
-title: Recent & Upcoming Events
+title: Events
+summary: Seminars, workshops, demos and public activities hosted or supported by the Virtual Reality Lab.

 # View.
 #   1 = List